bzymet/enterprise-monitoring-dashboard/README.md

-On breach, the alarm triggers Lambda function that identifies the specific instance, checks its operating system, and sends the appropriate remediation command through Systems Manager — PowerShell for Windows, shell for Linux.
+On breach, the alarm triggers Lambda function that identifies the specific instance, checks its operating system, and sends the appropriate remediation command through Systems Manager, PowerShell for Windows, shell for Linux.

 **Stack:** CloudWatch Alarms, Metrics Insights, Lambda (Python/boto3), Systems Manager Run Command, IAM